hadronomy/brain/Expose wsl to the network.md

 5. Click  `Manage virtual switchs` button of the right panel.
 6. Create a new virtual switch as `External`.
 7. Create or edit the `.wslconfig` located at `C:\Users\{YOUR-USER}`
-8. Ensure that it contains the following:
+8. Ensure that it contains the following
 ```toml
 [wsl2]
 networkingMode = "bridged"